 - Widespread use of smartphones—consumers increasingly use mobile devices to create accounts online and access existing reports and services.
 Face-based biometrics technology increasingly replaces other verification methods, like fingerprints, PINs, and passwords.
 Over 1 billion smartphones will have some form of face unlock technology in 2022.

 - Convenience—as more users unlock iPhones using Apple's Face ID, the technology paves the way for other face-based biometrics, as the growing confidence and familiarity users are experiencing first-hand.
 A clear majority of global consumers have more confidence in the protection provided by physical biometrics and have less trust in passwords.

 - Speed—selfie-based authentication can help digitally verify user identity in a matter of seconds.
 The technology can leverage biometric-based 3D face maps to deliver a more reliable authentication experience than other methods like passwords, traditional knowledge-based authentication, and SMS-based two-factor authentication.

 Here are three key aspects to consider when implementing verification by selfie:

-- Selfies for ‘single frame liveness’ are not secure—a verification solution should not rely on a single image to securely authenticate users online.
-Even selfies can be edited, stolen or fabricated.
+- Selfies for 'single frame liveness' are not secure—a verification solution should not rely on a single image to securely authenticate users online.
+Furthermore, even selfies can be edited, stolen, or fabricated.

 Selfie ID Verification with BlueCheck

-BlueCheck’s industry leading identity verification infrastructure, supporting selfie ID verification, enables merchants to grow their business faster.
-Serving a wide variety of industries, our solutions are custom tailored to the unique needs of our customers, including PACT Act and eCommerce compliant offerings.
+BlueCheck's industry-leading identity verification infrastructure, supporting selfie ID verification, enables merchants to grow their business faster.
+As we serve a wide variety of industries, our solutions are custom-tailored to the unique needs of our customers, including PACT Act and eCommerce compliant offerings.